Warw1ck/bmw_club_bg_final/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Description
 BMW Club BG is a Django-based web application that brings together BMW enthusiasts in Bulgaria.
-The platform provides a space for BMW lovers to connect, share their passion, and interact with each other through groups and posts related to BMW cars.
+The platform provides a space for BMW fans to connect, share their passion, and interact with each other through groups and posts related to BMW cars.

 ## Features
 - User Authentication: Users can register and log in to the platform.